 A project management professional (PMP) since 2007, and a member of the Project Management Institute (PMI), Mike has served on a number of industry and public boards.

-- Samuel Asare Afram - ECG FOT Project Manager
+- Samuel Asare Afram - Access/NFOT Project Manager

-Samuel Asare Afram is the ECG Financial and Operational Turnaround (EFOT) Project Manager at MiDA.
+Samuel Asare Afram is the Access / NEDCo Financial and Operational Turnaround Project (NFOT) Manager at MiDA.

-He has close to twenty-four (24) years post qualification experience in managing development projects in different thematic areas.
-He has expertise in local governance and community management, social policy, training and institutional development.
+He has close to twenty-six (26) years post qualification experience in managing development projects in different thematic areas.
+He has expertise in project management, local governance and community management, social policy, training and institutional development.

-Prior to joining MiDA, Samuel worked as the Project Manager for the World Bank-funded Oil and Gas Capacity Building Project implemented by the then Ministry of Energy (and currently Ministry of Petroleum).
+Prior to joining MiDA, Samuel worked as the Project Manager with the World Bank-funded Oil and Gas Capacity Building Project implemented by the then Ministry of Energy and Petroleum (currently Ministry of Energy).
 In this position, Samuel managed the day-to-day project activities, participated in procurement and financial management, and coordinated project implementation involving eleven (11) beneficiary institutions, including KNUST, Regional Maritime University, three (3) Technical Institutes, GNPC and Petroleum Commission.
 Others were the Attorney-General’s Department, COTVET, EPA, Ghana Revenue Authority, Ministry of Finance and EOCO.
 Samuel played a key role in the procurement and installation of modern equipment and tools for the institutions, and also managed the local and overseas training of staff in short courses, Master’s and PhD programs.